Healthy Brownies

 This post may contain affiliate links.
 See my disclosure policy.

-These healthy brownies are perfectly fudgy and gooey and have those gorgeous crackly tops!
-Topped with a healthy frosting, there is no flour, no eggs, and no refined sugar needed!
+My healthy brownies are perfectly fudgy and gooey, with those gorgeous crackly tops!
+Topped with a healthy frosting, there is no flour, eggs, or refined sugar needed!

 Healthy brownies